mportilho/dynamic-filter-resolver/README.md

 ## Description

 An extensible library for creating dynamic filters for multiple data query providers, automatically from user's parameters.
-Currently, it has a built-in provider for Spring Data JPA's Specification, but more providers can be delivered in the future or it can be extended locally by users for their project's needs.

 The library reads a set of user's inputs, converted into conditional statements that are later transformed into a target engine's query objects by the dynamic filter resolver implementation.

 `User Parameters --> [Filter Parameters] --> [Conditional Statements] --> [Dynamic Resolver Resolver] --> Target Query Object`